Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$

+The crucial new result here is that, although the mass enhancement is generally small, it varies around the FS: the renormalization is $k-$dependent!
+Therefore, we have demonstrated that hybridization between the itinerant states and the localized $4f$ moments, the essential part of the Kondo physics that, in its lattice version, results in HF character, can indeed be $k-$dependent.
+Although this possibility has been suggested before, it has never been quantitatively demonstrated. \cite{Vyalikh2010,Posey2024}

+Recent optics studies have reported significantly larger mass enhancement factors, of the order of $\sim10$.\cite{zeng_kondo-coupled_2025} Optics averages over the FS, and the fact that it still returns a factor 5-6 times larger than our strongest $k-$resolved renormalization indicates that there might be additional renormalization at a $4f$ resonance much closer to the Fermi level, as Fig. \ref{Fig2}(i) might imply.
+Although our ARPES studies do not have enough resolving power to detect such hybridization, we anticipate that the renormalization on this state could have been much stronger, and that the carrier mass would vary more drastically around the FS.

-The dispersions in Fig.\ref{Fig3} range from those that are almost unaffected (b,d,e), and essentially identical to those in LaTe$_3$, to those that are significantly renormalized (c,f).
-We argue that the former states would likely dominate the charge transport and contribute to "light" carrier character probed by that technique, whereas the latter would dominate specific heat and manifest the "heavy" carrier character.
-That would be one way out of the standing controversy in some heavy fermion materials \cite{Duality115,Vyalikh2010,Posey2024}.
-The other effect probably contributing on the same footing is a suppression of the Kondo screening in the strong magnetic field that is needed for quantum oscillations studies in transport \cite{Mun2013}.
+We argue that the observed $k-$dependence would have profound effect on transport properties: the weakly hybridized states (Fig. \ref{Fig3}(c)) would likely dominate the charge transport and contribute to "light" carrier character, whereas the strongly hybridized ones (Fig. \ref{Fig3}(a,b)) would dominate specific heat and manifest the "heavy" carrier character.
+That would explain the standing controversy in some HF materials. \cite{Duality115,Vyalikh2010,Posey2024} The other effect probably contributing on the same footing is a suppression of the Kondo screening in strong magnetic field that is needed for transport quantum oscillations. \cite{Mun2013}